alhajee/ckan/doc/contributing/testing.rst

 3. Make assertions about the return value, and / or any side effects.
 4. Do absolutely nothing else.

-Most CKAN tests should follow this form.
+Most FMLD tests should follow this form.
 Here's an example of a simple action function test demonstrating the recipe:

 .. literalinclude:: /../ckan/tests/logic/action/test_update.py